theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-table-parameters.md

 </tr>
 </table>

-When passing a table to yunIO, only pass fields that have values assigned to them.
+When passing a table to yunIO, only pass fields with values assigned.
 Delete all table fields that are not subject to change from the request body.<br>
 Correct: `"RV45A-KWMENG": "5"`<br>
 Incorrect: `"RV45A-KWMENG": ""`